Minw913/minw913.github.io/_pages/research.md

     </div> -->
     <!-- 摘要部分 -->
     <div class="research-summary" style="flex-basis: 50%; max-height: 400px; overflow-y: auto; padding: 10px; margin-left: 20px;">
-      <p>To achieve carbon peaking and carbon neutrality goals, it is necessary to analyze the low-carbon competitiveness of cities at a regional scale and recognize the spatiotemporal evolution patterns.
+      <p>To achieve carbon peaking and carbon neutrality goals, it is necessary to recognize the spatiotemporal evolution patterns of urban low-carbon competitiveness at a regional scale.
 This study focuses on the low-carbon competitiveness of 41 cities in the Yangtze River Delta from 2000 to 2020.</p>
       <p><strong>Key contributions</strong></p>
       <ul>
         <li>Developed a comprehensive index system for evaluating urban low-carbon competitiveness, consisting of three dimensions: carbon emissions, socio-economic factors, and low-carbon technologies and policies.</li>